dccuchile/wefe/README.rst

 Version 0.2.0
 --------------
-- Renamed optional ``run_query`` parameter  ``warn_filtered_words`` to ``warn_not_found_words``
+- Renamed optional `run_query` parameter  `warn_filtered_words` to
-- also_search_for
-- word_preprocessor_options
-- Added _get_embedding function in  (explicar que hace)
-- Added _preprocess_word function in  (explicar que hace)
+`warn_not_found_words`.
+- Implemented alias for WordEmbeddingModel class: WordEmbedding.
+- Added `word_preprocessor_options` parameter to `run_query` that allows to
+specify transformations prior to searching for words in word embeddings.
+- Added `secondary_preprocessor_options` parameter to `run_query` which allows
+to specify a second pre-processor transformation to words before searching them in word embeddings.
+It is not necessary to specify the first preprocessor to use this one.
+- Implemented `__getitem__` function in WordEmbedding.
+This method allows to obtain an embedding from a word from the model stored in the instance using indexers.
-- Remover underscore from class attributes variable names.
+- Removed underscore from class and instance variable names.
 - Improved type and verification exception messages when creating objects and executing methods.
-- Removed _ from the end of all attribute variables (really strange convension).
-- Changed WordEmbeddingModel class name to WordEmbedding.
-- Fix the error that appeared when calculating rankings with two columns of aggregations with the same name.
+- Fix an error that appeared when calculating rankings with two columns of aggregations with the same name.
-- Ranking correlations are now calculated using pandas corr method.
+- Ranking correlations are now calculated using pandas `corr` method.
+- Changed metric template, name and short_names to class variables.
+- Implemented `random_state` in RNSB to allow replication of the experiments.
+- run_query now returns as a result the default metric requested in the parameters and all calculated values that may be useful in the other variables of the dictionary.

 Citation
 =========